rohubs/WT-Drawing-API/README.md

 ### 3. `WA_Drawing.TextLabel` 🏷️

-Creates a text label that follows a part, acting like an ESP
+Creates a text label that follows a part, acting like an ESP.

 #### Syntax